|

 the formation of the water-soap solution by getting in the way: water and soap

 molecules need to contact each other to form bonds with each other.
-But
+Meanwhile,

 the fewer Ca2+ ions and CaCO3 molecules around, the more